siyuancncd/siyuancncd.github.io/index.md

 - **Multi-modal Learning:** Including cross-modal retrieval and multi-view classification.
 - **AI for Science:** Utilizing Physics-Informed Neural Networks (PINNs) for solving PDE problems.

-🌟 **I'm currently concentrating on research in the Large Vision Language Models (LVLM).
+🌟 **I'm currently concentrating on research in the Large Vision Language Model (LVLM).
 If you are interested in collaborating with me or want to have a chat, please feel free to contact me via <a href="mailto:siyuanduancn@gmail.com">email</a> !**

 <h2>News</h2> <!-- 标题固定 -->